 Keep in mind that the job may complete quickly and others in the class are also submitting jobs.
-You can use the reverse find (\) when viewing the console to find your user ID.
+You can scroll up (F7) or use the reverse find (\) command when viewing the console to find your user ID.

 Exit the console using F3.